hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/139_the_future_of_india.md

 wonderful procession of national life through the ages.
 They can trace it step by step through all the books, ancient and modern.
 What is the plan?
-The ideal at one end is the Brahmin and the ideal at the other end is the Chandâla, and the whole work is to raise the Chandala up to the Brahmin.
+The ideal at one end is the Brahmin and the ideal at the other end is the Chandāla, and the whole work is to raise the Chandala up to the Brahmin.
 Slowly and slowly you find more and more privileges granted to them.
 There are books where you read such fierce words as these: "If the Shudra hears the Vedas, fill his ears with molten lead, and if he